 We also sponsor the Trans-Montana Snowmobile Ride which benefits the National Alliance on Mental Illness (NAMI).
-We host one leg of the ride each year on one of our trail systems.
-This past year we hosted the final leg at Canyon Creek and Hungry Horse and the finale banquet where we raised over $1500.
+When asked, we host one leg of the ride each year on one of our trail systems.
+This past year we hosted the kick-off banquet where we raised $2900.
 Again, we encourage our members to get involved and take part in this fun and worthy cause.

 GPS Enabled Trail Maps are Here!

-This year, the FSA has partnered with Trail Treker (a local Montana-based company) to provide it's members with high resolution, GPS-enabled trail maps for all three areas we maintain.
+Again his year, the FSA is partnering with Trail Treker (a local Montana-based company) to provide it's members with high resolution, GPS-enabled trail maps for all three areas we maintain.
 Members purchase the Trail Treker app (Apple or Android) for $2 on the app store and will receive a code from the FSA to get all three maps (a $6 value) to download the maps to their smartphone.

 Once loaded, the map is cached on your smartphone and shows you where you at any time WITHOUT phone service!
 We are proud to support a local company and even more pleased that we can bring our members this added piece of mind on the trails.

 Check out the Area Trail Maps page for more information on our trail systems!

 And More Benefits!

 Every member gets a membership card that allows you a 10% discount off parts and accessories at each of our major dealerships in the area!
 This includes FasToys, Jesco, Lelands and Penco!

 The Snowmobiler's Pledge: